luocfprime/envidia/README.md

 ### 1. Loading `.env` from a directory

-You can simply put equivalent `source <(e)` in your experiment wrapper script to replace long and verbose environment variable declarations.
+Envidia allows you to load environment variables from a directory, replacing long and verbose declarations with simple commands.

 ![load-demo](assets/load.gif)

 ### 2. Set Environment Variables via Alias

-Manually setting environment variables is cumbersome.
-Envidia provides a convenient way to set environment variables via alias.
+Setting environment variables manually can be cumbersome.
+Envidia provides a convenient way to set them via alias.

 ❌: `export CUDA_VISIBLE_DEVICES="0"`
 ✅: `source <(e --cuda 0)` or simply `es --cuda 0` if you have `eval $(envidia install)` in your `.bashrc` or `.zshrc`.